Prandtl-Meyer Reflection Configurations, Transonic Shocks, and Free Boundary Problems: Definition of the Iteration Map

 Let parameters $(\alp, \eps, \delta_1, \delta_3, N_1)$ in Definition \ref{definition-10-3} be fixed as in Proposition \ref{lemma-7-10}.

-In order to define an iteration map satisfying (i)--(ii) stated above and to use {the Leray-Schauder degree theorem for proving the existence of a fixed point of $\mcl{I}(\cdot,\beta)$ in $\mcl{K}(\beta)$ for all $\beta\in(0,\betadet)$, we require the compactness of $\mcl{I}$ among its other properties.
+In order to define an iteration map satisfying (i)--(ii) stated above, and to employ the Leray-Schauder degree argument for proving the existence of a fixed point of $\mcl{I}(\cdot,\beta)$ in $\mcl{K}(\beta)$ for all $\beta\in(0,\betadet)$, we require the compactness of $\mcl{I}$.

 For each $(u,\beta)\in \ol{\mcl{K}}$, let $(\gshock^{(u,\beta)}, \shock(u,\beta), \Om(u,\beta), \vphi^{(u,\beta)})$ be defined by Definition \ref{definition-Gset-shocks-new}, and denote them as $(\gshock, \shock, \Om, \vphi)$.
 For such a function $\gshock$, we define $(\mcl{G}_1^{\beta}, G_{2,\gshock})$ by \eqref{12-16-mod} and \eqref{7-b9}, respectively.
 Let $\hat{\phi}\in C^2(\Om)\cap C^1(\ol{\Om})$ be the unique solution of the boundary value problem \eqref{12-50} associated with $(u,\beta)$.
 Then function $\hat u:\ol{\iter}\rightarrow \R$ is given by \eqref{definition-sol-ubvp}, and function $\hat{\vphi}=\hat{\vphi}^{(u,\beta)}$ is given by